-" Language learning gives companies the unique ability to promote workers from within to fill vacant roles, surfacing all new talent pools that would otherwise be out of reach in such a tight labor market."
+" Language learning gives companies the unique ability to promote workers from within to fill vacant roles, surfacing all new talent pools that would otherwise be out of reach."

 -Katie Nielson, Chief Education Officer, Voxy46

 Spotlight Solutions: Total Rewards47

 One of the country's largest food manufacturers needed more robust internal career pathways to help fill ongoing vacancies that were damaging production.
 The pathways would address persistent talent gaps across a handful of roles and also provide meaningful career progression for current frontline workers-the majority of whom are immigrants or refugees.